ansible/ansible-container/README.md

 * `ansible-container push`

-  Pushes the project's images to a container registry of your choice.
+  Pushes the project's container images to a registry of your choice.

 * `ansible-container shipit`

-  Generates the necessary playbook and role to deploy your containers on a supported cloud provider.
+  Generates a playbook and role capable of deploying the project on a supported cloud provider.

 ## Installing